 Dear Clients and Friends,

-Let me be the first to say, WOOHOO!
+Let us be the first to say, WOOHOO!
 This is great news for anyone itching to travel again!
-I hope to look across the safari vehicle, yacht, hot air balloon, bush plane, (or whatever), and see you sitting next to me very soon!
+I hope to look across the safari vehicle, yacht, hot air balloon, bush plane, (or whatever), and see you sitting next to us very soon!

 Fully vaccinated Americans can now resume both domestic and international travel without having to provide a negative COVID-19 test or quarantining.
 That’s according to new guidelines, published on Friday by the Centers for Disease Control and Prevention (CDC).

 “Fully vaccinated travelers are less likely to get and spread COVID-19,” the CDC wrote in its update on Friday.

 “People who are fully vaccinated with an FDA-authorized vaccine can travel safely within the United States.
 Fully vaccinated travelers do not need to get tested before or after travel unless their destination requires it,” the CDC wrote.

 People are considered “fully vaccinated” only after they’ve waited two weeks after their second dose of the Pfizer of Modern vaccines, or two weeks after a single dose of the Johnson & Johnson vaccine.